First Families of Utah Certificates

 The Utah Genealogical Association issues certificates to direct descendants of Utah settlers.
 This program seeks to honor the families that have made Utah what it is today.
 In addition to receiving a First Families of Utah Certificate, applicants will be helping to preserve the history of Utah pioneers and sharing that rich history with others through the First Families of Utah Database (coming soon).

-To qualify for a First Families of Utah Certificate, the applicant must document direct descent from an ancestor who came to Utah during one of the following three periods:
+To qualify for a First Families of Utah Certificate, the applicant must document direct descent from an ancestor who came to Utah during one of the following periods:

 Arrived in Utah before 1851